rsksmart/devportal-1.0/rif/lumino/explorer/index.md

 <img src="/assets/img/lumino/widget.png" alt=""/>

-In the Dashboard (Screenshots above) we got some statistics from the MainNet.
+In the Dashboard (Screenshots above) we got some statistics from the Mainnet.

 1. How many nodes are connected to the Lumino Network
 2. How many nodes have channels opened in the selected token.